boredazfcuk/docker-icloudpd/README.md

 **--CorrectJPEGTimestamps**
 The --CorrectJPEGTimestamps command line option will correct the timestamps of JPEG files that do not match their accompanying HEIC files.
 Due to an omission, previous versions of my script never set the time stamp.
 This command line option will correct this issue.

-To run the script inside the currently running container, issue this command:
+To run the script inside the currently running container, issue this command (assuming the container name is 'icloudpd'):
 ```
 docker exec -it icloudpd sync-icloud.sh --CorrectJPEGTimestamps
 ```

 **--Initialise**
 The --Initialise command line option will allow you to add your password to the system keyring.
 It will also force the creation of a new two-factor authentication cookie.
-To run the script inside the currently running container, issue this command:
+To run the script inside the currently running container, issue this command (assuming the container name is 'icloudpd'):
 ```
 docker exec -it icloudpd sync-icloud.sh --Initialise
 ```